 Our injury lawyers have handled literally hundreds of neck injury cases in Maryland.
-Our law firm does not typically accept soft tissue neck injury cases unless the injury is very serious and life altering.
+Our law firm does not typically accept soft tissue neck injury cases unless the injury is very severe and life altering.
 But we do handle spinal cord neck injuries.
-We define spinal cord injuries as those neck injuries involving fracture or broken vertebrae or an injury to one of the spinal discs in the neck or back.Vertebrae Injuries
+We define spinal cord injuries as those neck injuries involving a fracture or broken vertebrae or an injury to one of the spinal discs in the neck or back.Vertebrae Injuries

 The spinal cord was built to withstand serious impact.
 The vertebrae rarely cleanly breaks in a car or truck accident and, when it does, you likely have a wrongful death case as opposed to a client with a spinal injury.
 More typically, our lawyers are dealing with a spinal cord injury that results in a fracture or dislocation of the vertebrae in the neck.